fusepoolP3/overall-architecture/d51-deliverable.md

 As of today the data is mainly available in particular data formats like CSV, KML, XML and JSON.
-App developers need to download the raw data and process it using their own ETL (Extract, Transform Load) processes.
+App developers need to download the raw data and process it using their own ETL (Extract, Transform, Load) processes.
 With every update of the raw data this process has to be triggered for every single application where it is used.
 If the format of the raw data changed, the process has to be adjusted and cannot be automated.
 With